by David Pence

 |by El Greco (d.
 1614)|

-UPDATE: The Lateran was dedicated in November 324; and Emperor Constantine convoked the first Ecumenical Council -- at Nicaea -- the following May.
+UPDATE: The Lateran in Rome was dedicated in November 324.
+It was the first Church built in Rome after Constantine's Edict in 313 allowed Christianity a recognized public identity.
+Emperor Constantine convoked the first Ecumenical Council - at Nicaea -- the following May.